forem/forem/docs/backend/internationalization.md

 We also make use of fragment caching in several places.
 We need to update the keys for those caches to account for `locale` so we're not mistakenly serving a cached fragment in a different language than intended.

-Service workers load some parts of the UI up front, like the shell.
-Therefore, the service worker will need to be aware of language preferences so that it loads the shell in the correct language.
-We also need to make sure the service worker/cache is aware of a change in the user's language preference.

 ## Additional considerations